buddydev/bp-featured-members/readme.txt

 For more screenshots, Please see [BuddyPress Featured Members Plugin](https://buddydev.com/plugins/bp-featured-members/) page.

 == Changelog ==
 = 1.0.9 =
+* Convert slide options to boolean.
+* Add note about Nouveau compatibility.

+= 1.0.9 =
 * Added slider options in the widget options.